 Adding ML Kit dependencies

-Add the following dependencies to your app-level build.gradle file:
+Add the following to your project-level build.gradle to include the necessary plugins with explicit versions:

 dependencies {